tmedwards/sugarcube-2/docs/core/functions.md

 <span id="functions-function-hasvisited"></span>
 ### `hasVisited(passages…)` → *boolean*

 Returns whether the passage with the given title occurred within the story history.
-If multiple passage titles are given, returns the logical-AND aggregate of the set—i.e. `true` if all were found, `false` if any were not found.
+If multiple passage titles are given, returns the logical-AND aggregate of the set—i.e., `true` if all were found, `false` if any were not found.

 #### Since: